-The Art and Science of Sushi
+The Art and Science of Sushi Creation

 Sushi is a unique combination of art and science.
 It goes beyond just being a meal; it’s a cultural experience that showcases precision, creativity, and a deep respect for ingredients.
-Sushi chefs, known as itamae, spend years honing their skills to create beautiful and delicious sushi.
+Sushi chefs, known as the itamae, spend years honing their skills to create beautiful and delicious sushi.

 We see the itamae often enough while dining, but have you ever wondered what goes into the daily practices of one?
 We’re going to share a day in the life of a sushi chef, highlighting the dedication and expertise required in this craft.
 While most restaurants have the seafood shipped to them, higher quality chefs do more work, have longer days, and are a part of the process from the time the fishing boat comes to shore to serving this intriguing cuisine.